m-schmidt/Fuzzer/README.md

 ## Usage

-- Fill `test.sh` with your code to test the generated C program.
+- Create a test script `test.sh` in the current working directory and make it executable.
+The fuzzer calls this script with the generated C programs.
+The exit code should success or failure.

 - To start the fuzzer, type: